Loyal, Companionable And Affectionate - The English Cocker Spaniel Temperament Is Second To None!

 They're very 'busy' little dogs, who love nothing more than following scents and rooting around in the undergrowth.

 Cockers are also very intelligent and, as they're always so eager and willing to please, they're very easily trained.

 As far as the English Cocker Spaniel temperament is concerned, this breed can sometimes be quite strong-willed, that's why socializing your puppy and puppy training are very important if you are to avoid behavioral problems in your dog later on in life.

 Whilst researching this breed, you may come across the term 'Cocker Rage Syndrome' or simply 'Cocker Rage'.

 Don't worry too much about this.
-Rage syndrome in Cocker Spaniels is extremely rare and aggressive dog behaviour is very often misdiagnosed as rage syndrome.
+Rage syndrome in Cocker Spaniels is extremely rare and aggressive dog behavior is very often misdiagnosed as rage syndrome.

-Spaniels are very active dogs (just take a look at the Springer!) and they need lots of exercise to keep them fit and happy - around one hour per day should be enough, but more if you can manage it.
+Spaniels are very active dogs and they need lots of exercise to keep them fit and happy - around one hour per day should be enough, but more if you can manage it.